FliegendeWurst/TriliumDroid/README.md

 The MIT License applies to the [boxicons](https://boxicons.com/) included in the project (see `boxicons_LICENSE.txt`).
 The GPL-3.0 license applies to the styles derived from [Simple-Commons](https://github.com/SimpleMobileTools/Simple-Commons).
 The MPL-2.0 license applies to the included [AztecEditor-Android](https://github.com/wordpress-mobile/AztecEditor-Android/).
+The MIT license applies to the bundled [excalidraw](https://github.com/excalidraw/excalidraw) (see license notices in `app/src/main/assets/web.zip`).
 For other included libraries, their respective license applies.